Albakkour/Intelligent-Autonomous-Systems/README.md

 docker compose exec base bash
 ```

-> Note: This command must be executed from the `deliberation_for_ros` repository folder.
+> Note: This command must be executed from the `edap20` repository folder.

 ## Developing in the Container